quicwg/base-drafts/draft-ietf-quic-http.md

 that contains a larger Push ID than the client has advertised or a Push ID which has already been promised as a connection error of type HTTP_MALFORMED_FRAME.

-If a DATA frame is received on either control stream, the recipient MUST respond with a connection error ({{errors}}) of type HTTP_WRONG_STREAM.
+If a PUSH_PROMISE frame is received on either control stream, the recipient MUST respond with a connection error ({{errors}}) of type HTTP_WRONG_STREAM.

 See {{server-push}} for a description of the overall server push mechanism.